Medically reviewed by Drugs.com. Last updated on Jun 11, 2022.

 Tell your doctor if you have ever had any unusual or allergic reaction to simvastatin or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of simvastatin in children 10 to 17 years of age.
-However, safety and efficacy of simvastatin in children younger than 10 years of age have not been established.
+Appropriate studies have not been performed on the relationship of age to the effects of simvastatin in children younger than 10 years of age.
+Safety and efficacy have not been established.

 Teenage girls taking simvastatin should be counseled on appropriate birth control methods to prevent pregnancy.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of simvastatin in the elderly.
-However, elderly patients are more likely to have age-related muscle problems, which may require caution in patients receiving simvastatin.
+However, elderly patients are more likely to have age-related liver, kidney, heart, or muscle problems (eg, myopathy and rhabdomyolysis), which may require caution in patients receiving simvastatin.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking simvastatin, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.